 There is no margin for error on any asbestos abatement project, whether it is a minor residential job or a major multi-faceted industrial project.
 All abatement projects require the skill and knowledge of a professional team that can protect you from the dangers associated with asbestos removal.

 At Waco, we have performed asbestos abatement services since 1979, including the successful completion of thousands of abatement projects throughout the East Coast.
+Visit our local service page for asbestos abatement services in Virginia.
 Our experienced workforce is thoroughly trained in all aspects of removal and proper disposal of asbestos containing materials.
 We continue to lead the industry in the development of economical, efficient, and practical solutions for controlling environmental asbestos.

 Common Asbestos Hazards

 Asbestos is a group of six naturally occurring fibrous minerals that were commonly used as a flame retardant, binder, and as thermal insulation in buildings built before the 1980s.
 Later, some building materials, such as floor tile, continued to contain asbestos, and even today there are still a few asbestos containing products sold in America.
 Studies have found that exposure to asbestos can lead to chronic conditions such as mesothelioma, lung cancer, and asbestosis.
 Even though asbestos is rarely used in new construction, it is estimated that asbestos exposure still contributes to about 5,000 deaths each year.

 Some common asbestos hazards include: